audiocodes/eventemitter-wrapper/README.md

 To continuously run tests while editing, run:
 ```
-npm run watch:test
+npm run test-watch
 ```

 ## Contributors

-Create issues on the GitHub project or create pull requests.
+To submit a contribution, create issues or pull requests on the [GitHub repository][github-url].

+Please be sure to run tests after any changes.

-All the help is appreciated.
+All help is appreciated.
+Even if it's just improvements to this readme or the tests.

 ## License